A Field and Its Forms

 Compare, for instance, these two images.

 The first image is a screenshot from a video essay that a Youtube creator named Breadsword painstakingly put together to critique the Disney film Treasure Planet.
 Because Disney issued a takedown notice, the author had to remove their initial video and alter its contents.

 By way of contrast, the second image is a cheerful mishmash of separate public domain illustrations from the nineteenth century.
 This second image is infinitely more open to creative engagement than the copyrighted images hidden behind Breadsword’s apology statement.
 Working with these public domain images, the world is my oyster.
 If I wanted to include this image in the publication you’re reading right now, I could build the case that my creation and recirculation of the second collage is because the image appears in a scholarly essay and plays a purposeful role in this work.
-I could insist that the book-hungry tiger is a visual metaphor about Victorian readers’ voracious enthusiasm for texts.
+I could insist that the book-hungry tiger is a visual metaphor for Victorian readers’ voracious enthusiasm for texts.
 I could say that this image is a reference to corporations’ hunger for the profits to be gained from nineteenth-century media and current-day scholarly production alike.
 I could use it as a flippant description of my own research process, which sometimes produces intellectual appetites I don’t understand until they have run their course.
 Or I could simply say “I made this image hybrid on a whim.
 It has no special significance for this project.”
 And while this might show questionable judgment, it would be legally unimpeachable.